BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I created two plots to figure out if the data need normalization.
 It turns out that tomorrow I will have to choose a normalization procedure!

 **Thoughts**: I slowly start to understand how the RNA-Seq analysis works.

+### Day 81: May 26, 2020

+**Today's Progress**: Today I did the RNA-Seq normalizations and created plots of up- and down-regulated genes.
+They are quite different from those of the scientific work of reference.

+**Thoughts**: Today I did a great job and I suppose I did most part of the project.
+I will have now understand each method to pass the exam!